ADHD and Special Education

 Let's face it: unfortunate stereotypes exist around special education.
 These stereotypes are wrong, of course, but knowing they're wrong doesn't keep them from influencing our parenting decisions.
 My son is now in a classroom for children with emotional and behavioral disorders.
 Looking back, I wish I'd ignored my stereotype-influenced fears and chosen this classroom sooner.

 A common misconception is that "special ed" is a place.
 While a separate classroom is needed for some, special education itself is a set of services, not a setting.

-Another misconception is that only physical or developmental disabilities qualify for special education.
+Another misconception is that only children with physical or developmental disabilities qualify for special education.
 Parents of children with mental illnesses need to know their children qualify, too.
 The idea behind special ed is that every child deserves a general education.
 If a disability causes barriers to that education, the school can provide services to help.
 In other words, children with special education are not getting a different education.
 They're gaining access to the same education as everyone else.

 An Example of the Special Education Journey

 My son's school issues started in kindergarten.
 By first grade, we implemented an individualized education plan (IEP) based on his attention-deficit/hyperactivity disorder (ADHD).
 The IEP set educational expectations and allowed for accommodations like movement breaks.

 Despite that, my son's behaviors kept getting him removed from classrooms.
 By third grade, we added social skills instruction and sensory room breaks to his IEP.
 Even then, he'd get suspended for disruptive behaviors.
 After the disruptive mood dysregulation disorder (DMDD) diagnosis in fourth grade, we implemented a behavior intervention plan (BIP), which basically meant he couldn't be suspended for behaviors related to his disability without following the plan first.